ibm-cloud-docs/cloud-infrastructure/getting-started.md

 Welcome to {{site.data.keyword.cloud_notm}}!
 As an IT operations administrator, you had your choice of any number of cloud providers.
 You chose {{site.data.keyword.cloud_notm}} because it's a leader in cloud as a service.
 We offer superior levels of security, functionality, integration, interoperability, and usability.

 Use the {{site.data.keyword.cloud_notm}} console to get access to our catalog of over 190 unique services across several categories including Security, Compute, Network, Storage, Integration, and Data Management [Click Catalog menu item, then select from the categories listed in the transcript].
-In addition to the catalog, there are a variety of tools to help you plan your hosting environment before you begin provisioning it.
-One tool is the [{{site.data.keyword.cloud_notm}} Design Decision Tool](https://github.com/ibm-cloud-architecture/infrastructure-design-decision-tool), which helps you compare infrastructure designs so you can build the best {{site.data.keyword.cloud_notm}} solution to suit your needs.

 After you've planned and designed your infrastructure, use the cost estimator [Click Cost estimator icon then click Review summary] to see how much your infrastructure will cost before placing your order.
 You can access it by clicking the Cost Estimator icon in the console menu bar.